Kyle Richards Makes Instagram Debut As All-Grown-Up ‘Halloween Kills’ Character Lindsey Wallace

 It’s true ????
 I am beyond honored and thrilled to be a part of #halloweenkills And reprising my role of Lindsey Wallace.
 Thank you #davidgordongreen @blumhouse @universalpictures @curtisleejamie #Malekakkad @lone_wolf_mcbride I have always been so proud to have been a part of Halloween.
 Bringing Lindsey back is very exciting! #halloweenkills2020

-Following the success of last year’s Halloween revival, Halloween Kills will be released in theaters Oct.
-16, 2020, and will be followed by the final film in the trilogy, Halloween Ends, which is due out in October 2021.
+Following the success of last year’s Halloween revival, Halloween Kills will be released in theaters on October 16, 2020, and will be followed by the final film in the trilogy, Halloween Ends, which is due out in October 2021.

 Delivered To Your INBOX